 This wouldn’t have been possible with its existing spreadsheet-based inventory management and a (very) loose integration with legacy ERP software.
 With a real-time source of inventory and procurement data, the business has streamlined transactions with its China-based manufacturing partner, optimized stock levels and invoicing processes and can ensure on-time delivery across B2B and B2C channels.

-To free up resources for growth, manufacturing business leverages inventory management system
+To manage multiple sales channels, a manufacturing and retail business leverages inventory management system